PandaDB: Understanding Unstructured Data in Graph Database: Query Plan Optimization

 \subsection{Query Plan Generation}

-As introduced before, the design of \textit{CypherPlus} is motivated by Cypher\cite{francis2018cypher}, XPath\cite{kay2004xpath} and SPARQL\cite{harris2013sparql}.
-Given a query statement, the plan-generator generates the query plan based on the following steps: (a) Parses the query statement into an AST(Abstract Syntax Tree), checks the semantics, collects together different path matches and predicates. (b) Builds a query graph representation of the query statement. (c) Deals with the clauses and finds the optimal operator order. (d) Translates the optimal plan into the database API methods for data access.
+As introduced before, the design of \textit{CypherPlus} is motivated by Cypher~\cite{francis2018cypher}, XPath~\cite{kay2004xpath} and SPARQL~\cite{harris2013sparql}.
+Given a query statement, the plan-generator generates the query plan based on the following steps: (a) Parses the query statement into an AST (Abstract Syntax Tree), checks the semantics, collects together different path matches and predicates. (b) Builds a query graph representation of the query statement. (c) Deals with the clauses and finds the optimal operator order. (d) Translates the optimal plan into the physical operators for data access.
 Therefore, a query is decomposed into a series of operators, each of which implements a specific piece of work.

-In general, the query planning in PandaDB is optimized based on the IDP algorithm(an improved dynamic algorithm)\cite{idp1,idp2} based on the corresponding cost model\cite{gubichev2015query}.
-In this work, we extend this cost model and related algorithm to support the unstructured data processing.
+In general, the query planning in PandaDB is optimized based on the IDP algorithm (an improved dynamic algorithm)~\cite{idp1,idp2} based on the corresponding cost model~\cite{gubichev2015query}.
+In this work, we extend this cost model and related algorithm to support unstructured data processing.

-These operators are combined into a tree-like structure(namely query plan tree, QPT).
+These operators are combined into a tree-like structure (namely query plan tree, QPT).
 Each operator in the execution plan is represented as a node in the QPT.
-The execution starts at leaf nodes(usually \textit{AllNodeScan} or \textit{NodeScanByLabel}), and ends at the root node(usually \textit{Projection}).
-The details of the basic query operator based on neo4j can be found in link \footnote{https://neo4j.com/docs/cypher-manual/current/execution-plans/operator-summary}.
-The query optimization in this work focus on step(c) as mentioned above.
+The execution starts at leaf nodes (usually \textit{AllNodeScan} or \textit{NodeScanByLabel}), and ends at the root node (usually \textit{Projection}).
+The details of the basic query operator can be found in link \footnote{https://neo4j.com/docs/cypher-manual/current/execution-plans/operator-summary}.
+The query optimization in this work focuses on step(c) as mentioned above.
 It re-organizes the operators to find an optimal plan with less computation cost.
 For an operator, its execution time depends on the data size of its input and its own characteristics.
-Most of existing optimization methods mainly focus on graph structure matching and structured property filters.